webqit/oohtml/README.md

 The contents of the remote file automatically becomes the template's content on load.

-*Details are in the [HTML Modules](https://github.com/webqit/docs/tree/master/oohtml/html-modules) section.
+*Details are in the [HTML Modules](https://github.com/webqit/docs/tree/master/oohtml/html-modules) documentation.
 Learn more about the convention, API, events, and the polyfill support.*

 ### HTML Imports
 HTML Imports are a declarative way to place reusable snippets from HTML Modules just where they are needed across the DOM.